Field Evaluation Service (FES) for U.S. and Canada

 Our FES experts provide full customer service to achieve compliance in an expedient and cost effective manner.
 We provide:

-- Evaluation to relevant UL, CSA and NFPA standards
+- Field Evaluation to Relevant UL, CSA and NFPA Standards

 - SPE-1000 Special Inspections in Canada